 The City of Paducah is fortunate and proud to maintain one of only five certified bomb squads in the Commonwealth of Kentucky.
 The Paducah Bomb Squad routinely serves 13 counties in Western Kentucky, as well as surrounding states.
 The squad consists of four certified bomb technicians and one specially trained paramedic.
 The Bomb Squad responds to and evaluates incidents involving known or suspected explosives, suspicious packages, hazardous chemicals, or improvised explosive devices (IEDs).

-Since 2004, the Paducah Bomb Squad has been able to secure nearly three-quarters of a million dollars in grant funding for the unit.
-And in that time, the unit has purchased several new pieces of equipment inlcuding a new trailer and Andros HD2TM robot which is used to examine suspicious or known explosive devices rather than sending in technician to go hands-on.
+The Paducah Bomb Squad works to secure grant funding for equipment.
+Over the past several years, the Squad has purchased several pieces of equipment including a new trailer and Andros HD2TM robot which is used to examine suspicious or known explosive devices rather than sending in technician to go hands-on.
 When bomb technicians do go hands-on, they wear approximately 100-pound suits which would help protect them from a blast.
 In 2011, grant funding allowed the squad to purchase the QuintecTM Dragon RunnerTM robot and a Live Scan X-Ray System which provides a live X-ray feed showing moving parts inside of packages.

 The mission of the Paducah Bomb Squad is to provide render safe response, post blast investigation, and tactical aid to regional law enforcement agencies, while ensuring the protection of life, property, and the successful prosecution of illegal explosive or other hazardous device activities.

 All certified bomb technicians attend a six week certification course at the Hazardous Devices School in Redstone Arsenal, Huntsville, AL. Certified technicians must recertify every three years.
 The squad trains together twice a month.
 Once a year, all bomb squads in Kentucky come together for in-service training.